-- Wittenborg courses are planned into two separate terms known as the Winter Term and the Summer Term, each with 3 teaching blocks of 6 weeks.
-Modules are taught in 1 block, and examined at the end of that block. - Each term is comprised of 4 blocks = 3 blocks of 6 weeks, (with each block being made up of 4 weeks of lessons, 1 project week and 1 exam week), and 1 block of 2 weeks for missed lessons and full module exams. - Students can start their studies at any full 6-week block, in the Winter Term or the Summer Term - Each block has individual modules and these will be offered once a year. - Each module has examination or evaluation moments, all held on 1 day at the end of the block. - Each exam has a retake exam, held in Retake Weeks Summer or Winter.
+- WITTENBORG courses are planned into two separate semesters known as the Winter Term and the Summer term, each with 3 teaching blocks of 6 weeks.
+Modules are taught in 1 block, and examined at the end of that block. - Each semester is comprised of 4 blocks = 3 blocks of 6-weeks (with each block being made up of 4 weeks of lessons, 1 project week and 1 exam week), and 1 block of 2 weeks for missed lessons and full module exams. - Students can start their studies either at any full 6-weeks block, in the Winter Term or the Summer Term. - Each block has individual modules and these will be offered once a year. - Each module has examination or assessment moments, all held on 1 day at the end of the block. - Each exam has a retake exam, held in blocks 4 or 8.
 Students are only allowed to register for re-take exams for modules that have been given in that term.